 It is usually better to rent first prior to buying.
 If you need a referral to a trustworthy realtor in San Miguel de Allende, please email me and I’ll be happy to share excellent resources.
 I can also supply renters and property insurance for anywhere in Mexico.

-Pay attention to the colonia where the potential house is located (the neighborhood).
+May I suggest you check closely to the colonia (neighborhood) where your potential house will be located.
 There are few building codes and restrictions.
-Hence, you may be in an area with a carpenter shop, metal worker, event center, or retail outlet very nearby, or one may appear at any time.
-That little store selling soda, bread, junk food, and beer may seem handy but quite possibly on a Saturday night, it is a local hangout for beer drinking, crude language, loud music, etc. for which complaining may mean they will make sure you move.
-Children play on the street as many homes have no yard.
-Your front and/or garage door becomes the stop for their soccer balls, and this may go on until late.
-Complaining may result in retaliation and you are being forced to move.
+Hence, you may be in an area with a carpenter or metal shop, event center or retail outlet very nearby.
+Or, one may appear at any time.
+That little store selling soda, bread, junk food, and beer may seem handy but quite possibly on a Saturday night, it is a local hangout for beer drinking, crude language, loud music, etc. Children play on the street as many homes have no yard.
+Complaining may result in retaliation and you being forced to move.

 Pre-construction and pre-builds of condo complexes and new large developments at times are a major risk.
 There are literally thousands of buyers who have paid a large deposit and lost it all.
 The condos and houses are never completed or they take 2 and 3 years longer to complete versus what was promised.
-This happens frequently throughout Mexico.
+This happens throughout Mexico.
 As well, some developers have large mortgages on the property.
-So, while you may be able to occupy your home which you have fully paid, the large mortgage of the developer may not be paid.
+So, while you may be able to occupy your home for which you have fully paid, the large mortgage of the developer may not be paid.
 You will not receive title until the developer pays off the mortgage which may literally be years.
 Without title you may not sell your home nor obtain a building permit for renovations.

 Deed versus Fideicomiso